VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 {{< devegg >}}

 The DSP for reverb is a black magic.
-If you actually want to persue this, see https://www.youtube.com/watch?v=Il_qdtQKnqk then go read ALL of Valhalla DSP's blog post, then realize making a good algorithm is just thousands of hours of trial and error.
+If you actually want to pursue this, see https://www.youtube.com/watch?v=Il_qdtQKnqk then go read ALL of Valhalla DSP's blog post, then realize making a good algorithm is just thousands of hours of trial and error.

 {{< /devegg >}}